rmwc/rmwc/README.md

 ## Recent updates

-v7.0.0 is here!
-This is primarily a maintenance release to revive the project and unblock using React 17.
+v8.0.0 is here!
+This release includes dependency updates and support of material-component-web version 8.0.0.

 - `npm i rmwc@latest` or `npm i @rmwc/button@latest`.
 - React 17 now usable as a peer dep